 According to the legend, Cephalus became the first King of the Ionian island of Cephalonia and the island was named in his honor.

-So one day, she decided to follow him secretly on his way to the hunt and hid behind a bush.
+After their reconciliation, Procris began to doubt her husband's fidelity.
+So one day she decided to secretly follow him on his way to hunt and hid behind a bush.

 When Cephalus saw the branches of the bush swaying, he believed there was a large prey behind it - so he hurled his spear and unknowingly killed his wife.

 After the accident, Cephalus was banished from Athens and ended up in the city of Thebes, where he fought alongside King Amphitryon.
 After his victory, Amphitryon gave the Ionian island of Cephalonia to Cephalus, who founded his kingdom there.